 Some endurance athletes are worried that the added protein will make them “bulky” and put on too much muscle.
 But that’s really not a true concern with endurance athletes since they aren’t doing enough low rep, heavier weight training to gain substantial muscle bulk.

-Protein Requirments for gaining muscle (strength athletes/bodybuilders)
+Protein Requirements for gaining muscle (strength athletes/bodybuilders) on ketogenic diets